mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 		...
 ```

+Using the `getDirectory()` helper method on the `$app` instance we ensure that we have an
+absolute path to the root directory to pass to Doctrine's config.
+This method will take our
+relative configured root, and figure out where it is with respect to the project's application
+root.

 Lastly, if we haven't thrown an exception due to an unsupported type, we register the entity
 configuration in our container: